kyverno/website/content/en/docs/Writing policies/match-exclude.md

 ---
 title: Selecting Resources
-description: Use `Match` and `Exclude` to filter and select resources.
+description: Use `match` and `exclude` to filter and select resources.
 weight: 2
 ---